 Getting your kids involved with growing mushrooms can be a great way to expose them to life outside the plant and animal kingdoms.
 Plants and animals are tangible while understanding bacteria can be a bit tricky.

 Mushrooms are a good middle ground where kids can watch them grow with their own eyes, but still, understand that they’re something entirely different than the plants and animals they’re used to.

 Getting Started with Mushrooms

-If you’d like to incorporate mushroom growing into your homeschool plan, Tradd Cotter outlines full age based mushroom growing lesson plans in his Organic Mushroom Farming book.
-Not only does the book have a great educational focus, it also takes you through step by step instructions on how to grow dozens of different mushroom species.
+If you’d like to incorporate mushroom growing into your homeschool plan, Tradd Cotter outlines full age-based mushroom growing lesson plans in his Organic Mushroom Farming book.
+Not only does the book have a great educational focus, but it also takes you through step-by-step instructions on how to grow dozens of different mushroom species.
 If you’re a family looking for a small side mushroom growing income this book has everything you need to get you well on your way.

 Stages of Mushroom Growth

 Mushrooms begin as either spores, which are similar in concept to seeds, or mycelium cultures which are in some ways similar to starting a plant from a cutting.

 The spores or mycelium inoculate a substrate, such as logs, wood chips, compost, grain, or just about any recognized growing medium that can be used to feed the mushrooms.
 Unlike plants, mushrooms derive their energy from decomposing a moist substrate, though they often use light to signal fruiting, they don’t directly feed on light as plants do.

 Once the substrate has been inoculated with spores or mycelium culture, the mycelium will “run” and completely colonize the substrate.
 Kids can watch as the tiny threads of mycelium slowly take over the substrate, often in only a few days’ time depending on the substrate and type of mushroom.